Google quits “Works with Nest”: the problem with Cloud-based smart homes

 Cloud-based products rely on internet connection.
 Just think about the times you may have ever lost a connection.
 Now think about how even basic functions in your home would be affected.
 Unfortunately, our minds are used to thinking that our lives depend on internet connection.
 We should actually be reversing this trend for true smart homes.

 Worry-free, of course.
 You never have to compromise comfort in a Loxone Smart Home.
-All the above problems with Cloud-based technology are never a concern in a Loxone Smart Home.
+All the above Cloud problems are never a concern in a Loxone Smart Home.
 Completely independent from the Cloud and Loxone servers, this ensures that the Loxone Miniserver is consistently reliable from installation to installation, anywhere.
 All of your favorite smart home functions are available offline.
 The only exception is for certain additional services like our Caller Service.

 Even better?
 Your data will never leave your home.
 It is stored on your Miniserver and does not go any further, which is why we say…